Advantaged/GPU-Acceleration-Standard/README.md

 # GPU-Acceleration-Standard (VA-API)

-Standardized procedure for enabling and verifying hardware-accelerated video decoding/encoding.
+Standardized procedure for enabling and verifying hardware-accelerated video decoding/encoding on **CachyOS**.
-*Note: This guide uses CachyOS (Arch-based) as the primary example, but the logic applies to Debian, Fedora, and others with adjusted package names.*

 ---